Basic iPad Lessons to Teach You the iPad

 Hoch Zwei/Getty Images

-The Best Uses for the iPad
+Learn About the Best Uses for the iPad

 iPad with recipes

-The iPad has a lot of cool uses that most of us might not ever think of on our own such as using it as a portable TV, as a photo album or even as a GPS for the car.
-This lesson is designed to spark your creativity in different ways that you might use the iPad both around the house and on the go.
+The iPad has a lot of cool uses that most of us might not ever think of on our own such as using it as a portable TV, as a photo album or even as a GPS device for the car.

-20 Ways Siri Can Help You Be More Productive
+Let Siri Help You Be More Productive

 Siri lock screen

-Siri can sometimes be overlooked by those new to the iPad, but once you really get to know the voice-recognition personal assistant living inside your tablet, it can become indispensable.
-Perhaps the easiest way to use Siri is to tell it to open an app by saying "launch [app name]" or play music by saying "play The Beatles."
-But it can do much, much more than that if you know how to ask.
+Perhaps the easiest way to use Siri is to tell it to open an app by saying, "Launch app name" or play music by saying, "Play The Beatles."
+But Siri can do much, much more than that if you know how to ask.

-The Best Free iPad Apps
+Shop Free iPad Apps

 iPads in three sizes

-This collection of apps covers topics including streaming high-quality movies, an app that lets you create your own radio station, NS a collection of fantastic recipes.
 There's an app for almost everyone in this list, and best of all, these apps are absolutely free.
 So even if you don't like one of these recommendations, it won't cost you a dime.

-Great Tips Every iPad Owner Should Know
+Learn Hidden Tips Every iPad Owner Should Know

 iPad folders

-How to Organize Your Life Using the iPad
+Organize Your Life Using the iPad

 Reminders app containing to-dos and lists

-The iPad can be a wonderful organizational tool capable of assisting you with your daily tasks.
-It can remind you to take out the trash, keep up with your busy schedule, and help you keep your tasks organized by quickly making to-do lists.
+Use the Reminders app with the help of Siri to remind you to take out the trash, task the Calendar app to keep up with your busy schedule, or use Notes or a third-party app to help you keep your tasks organized by quickly making to-do lists.

-How to Childproof Your iPad
+Childproof Your iPad

 Child with ipad